top of page

 Directed by Marc Vietor

-Featuring Will Brill, Julie Halston, Reg Rogers, Robert Sella, and more to be announced.
+Featuring Graham Campbell, Juliana Canfield, Gregory Connors, Julie Halston, David Pittu, Reg Rogers, Robert Sella, and more to be announced.

 Acidly blunt, misanthropic and judgmental, Alceste and Celimene have coincidental natures, but express them in fatally contrary ways.
 Is unsparing honesty always a virtue?
 Is love blind or does it willfully close its eyes?
 Molière’s masterpiece is a dark comedy depicting the inevitable combustion of two extraordinary lives in a society of liars.